jlapeyre/mext/README.md

 the single folder in your home .maxima directory or maxima folder that begin with `mext`.

+### Testing

+See [bin/0README_bin.md](bin/0README_bin.md) for testing the mext system and packages for several versions of Maxima simultaneously.
+Scripts for building the documentation are also in the [bin/](bin/) directory.

 ### Usage

 For a brief introduction to using mext, see `doc/USAGE`.